 1. Open a window to bring fresh air into your home.
 Use a range hood when cooking and any other exhaust fans in bathrooms to remove air and scents.

 2. Get rid of dust.
 Regularly use an HEPA filter vacuum, wash bedding and textiles in all rooms, and wipe down surfaces with a damp cloth such as microfiber.
-And please, open windows when you are cleaning, even when using eco-friendly products.
-This report will explain what a difference it will make to your health!
+And please, open windows when you are cleaning, even when using eco-friendly products, the report will explain what a difference it will make to your health!

 3. Reduce clutter, especially in bedrooms and baby’s nursery where many hours are spent.
 That’s less “stuff” to dust, less potential off-gassing, and less build-up of toxicities in the place where you spend hours sleeping and healing your body.
 Since children are still developing they are especially vulnerable to effects of indoor air pollution.

 5. Keep your home pest free by emptying garbages, wiping counters, and storing food in tightly sealed (glass or stainless steel) containers.

 6. Watch for signs of mould and water damage.
 Take care of the cause right away before it builds up and becomes a more serious problem which can harm your respiratory system.